loicsander/RobofabPens/examples/README.md

 A collection of [Robofab pens](http://robofab.org/objects/pen.html) doing various things with outlines.

-# /Examples
+**RobofabPens/Examples**

-Here are some simpler pens doing mostly basic things with and about outlines.
+*Here are some simpler pens doing mostly basic things with and about outlines.
 I’m adding these hoping to help those who wish to better understand how robofab pen works.
-I’ll try adding a variety of examples.
+I’ll try adding a variety of examples.*

 ## ShiftPen